 ― Robert Wright

 In fortunate circumstances, one can find the capacity to reach beyond the confines of a narrowly defined identity and unleash the seed of intellectual enlightenment after years, even decades, in darkness.
-That this seed can grow at any point in time, with no prior interest in the sciences, history, art, philosophy, introspection and discourse, is a remarkable aspect of the human condition.
+That this seed can grow at any point in time with no prior interest in science, history, art, philosophy, introspection, or discourse, is a remarkable aspect of the human condition.

 Humanism has manifested its spirit in many quarters.
 In the East, a ninth-century Zen teacher by the name of Lin Chi is said to have once uttered the words, “If you meet the Buddha on the road—kill him”.
 In the West, The Royal Society used a comparably wise motto since the founding of the academy of science in 1660, ‘Nullius in verba’, roughly translated as- “take nobody’s word for it”.
 While the latter encourages us to falsify and test the diversity of facts we are drawn too, the former asks us to examine our moment to moment experience and discard our sectarian idols.

-Take nullius in verba too far, however, and we arrive at Malcolm Robert’s recent misunderstanding of the empirical method.
-According to him, critical thinking means rejecting the evidence of NASA, and most other leading authorities on climate change.
-In contrast to this muddled thinking, the maxim in fact challenges us to seek evidence, adopt a healthy and rational scepticism, and most importantly, cultivate reasonableness in both the private and public spheres.
-Reasonableness, as defined by Karl Popper, is the spirit of, “I may be wrong, and you may be right, but by an effort, we may get nearer to the truth”.
+Take ‘nullius in verba’ too far, however, and we arrive at Malcolm Robert’s recent misunderstanding of the empirical method.
+According to him, skepticism means rejecting the evidence of NASA, and most other leading authorities on climate change.
+In contrast to this muddled thinking, the maxim, in fact, challenges us to seek evidence, adopt a healthy scepticism, and most importantly, cultivate reasonableness in both the domestic and public spheres.
+Reasonableness, as defined by Karl Popper, is the spirit of, “I may be wrong, and you may be right, but by an effort we may get nearer to the truth”.

-Seeing clearly sparks new interest in the world and new interest in the world makes us see clearly; the effect becomes the cause.
-Humanist volunteers and community support groups have a unique opportunity to spark such interest, and so I was delighted to recently take on the role of assistant editor of the Humanist Society.
+Seeing clearly sparks new interest and doubt about the world and new doubt and interest in the world help us see clearly; the effect becomes the cause.
+Humanist volunteers and community support groups have a unique opportunity to spark such interest.
+Recently, I was delighted to take on the role of assistant editor of the Humanist Society Australia.
 To join the ‘second wave’ of Humanism that Australia is currently undergoing and incorporate my own belief that such a movement can help empower and, provide guidance, for those wrestling with mental and spiritual afflictions.

 Karl Popper’s recipe for the humanist is still unsurpassed and a new wave of humanism with these sentiments in mind will continue to have an impact on society.

 ‘The emphasis upon the dualism of facts and decisions determines also our attitude towards such ideas as ‘progress’.
 If we think that history progresses, or that we are bound to progress, then we commit the same mistake as those who believe that history has a meaning that can be discovered in it and need not be given to it.
 For to progress is to move towards some kind of end, towards an end which exists for us as human beings.